Marieke completed five years of study of ceramics at the University of Art and Design, Halle, Germany before relocating to Devon in January 2016.

 Marieke’s animals act as a mediators for unconscious processes or to represent emotions; a yearning for nature, fierceness and freedom.
 Encasing her animal subject in a thin box made of clay, almost like a manufactured cardboard box, she subtly suggests a human association.

 As well as providing a human context from which to view the animal, the box helps to focus attention as does a picture frame.
 It creates a space, to discover the animal and maybe to find yourself.

-Marieke will be exhibiting with Hybrid at Hampstead Affordable Art Fair (needs a link) in 2017.
+Marieke exhibited with Hybrid at the Affordable Art Fairs in 2017.